-In light of the improvement to the situation relating to the spread of the COVID-19 pandemic, the Corporation has relaxed temporary precautionary measures intended to help minimize the risk of the virus to its employees which could negatively impact its business.
+Transition from Emergency Management to the Long-term Management of COVID-19 Pandemic

+The Corporation has relaxed temporary precautionary measures intended to help minimize the risk of the virus to its employees which could negatively impact its business.
 All employees are now on hybrid arrangement that allow them to work in the office or remotely from home.
-We have started to resume more travel worldwide for our employees, and employee can attend industry events and in-person work-related meetings.
-We continue to monitor the situation and may adjust our current policies as more information and guidance become available.
-The extent to which the COVID-19 pandemic and our precautionary measure may impact our business will depend on future developments, which are highly uncertain and cannot be predicted at this time.
+We have resumed more travel worldwide for our employees, and employee can attend industry events and in-person work-related meetings.
+WHO issued a statement on May 5, 2023 that COVID-19 is now an established and ongoing health issue which no longer constitutes a public emergency of international concern and to transition to long-term management of the COVID-19 pandemic.
+Despite of the Statement issued by WHO, the Corporation has not yet fully recovered from the impact of the COVID-19 pandemic.
+The Corporation will take longer than a year to recover.
+We continue to monitor the situation and may adjust our current policies accordingly.